MyPortugalHoliday.com

 This little fort is one of the most visually striking buildings in Portugal, rising up from the shallow turquoise sea waters and connected to the island by narrow arched bridges.

-The defensive prowess of this tranquil setting was most demonstrated in June 1666, when just twenty soldiers withstood a siege of 16 Spanish warships and over 2,000 men.
-The fort was only abandoned when its stock of ammunition was exhausted, but the attack cost the lives of 500 Spanish sailors compared to just one Portuguese soldier.
+The defensive prowess of this seemingly tranquil setting was best demonstrated in June 1666, when just twenty soldiers withstood a siege by 16 Spanish warships and over 2,000 men.
+The fort was only abandoned when its stock of ammunition was exhausted, but the attack cost the lives of 500 Spanish sailors compared to just one Portuguese soldier who died.

-Tourists note: So many pictures of the São João Baptista fort on the internet have been extremely enhanced, to such a stage that they are almost fake.
-Please do not be disappointed if the bright orange fort surrounded by turquoise waters is not what is found......
+Tourists, please note: Many pictures of the São João Baptista fort on the internet have been extremely enhanced, to such an extent that they are almost fake.
+Please do not be disappointed if the bright orange fort surrounded by turquoise waters is not what you find.

 The beach itself is named after the 16th-century monastery, which was situated above the harbour and has now been converted into a restaurant.
 The stones from the abandoned monastery were used to construct the São João Baptista Fort.